EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Reductionism

-Does not explain peaceful countries or conscientious objectors, also why some groups of peoples are more belligerent than others, and some not belligerent at all?"
-There must be other factors involved: SLT, biology, genes, operant Conditioning, cultural norms, etc. For example, Shaw & Wong’s theory.
-Given that band-level and tribal peoples were all more or less xenophobic, where does the huge variation in belligerence stem from?
-Clearly, factors such as the intertribal political gatherings, ecological constraints, cultural traditions and mores, historical contingencies, societal configurations, and individual cognitions and inclinations here interact in a highly complex fashion.
+It does not explain peaceful countries or conscientious objectors.
+Also, why are some groups of people more belligerent than others, and some not belligerent at all?"
+Other factors must be involved: SLT, biology, genes, operant Conditioning, cultural norms, etc. For example, Shaw & Wong’s theory.
+Given that band-level and tribal peoples were all more or less xenophobic, where does the vast variation in belligerence stem from?
+Factors such as the intertribal political gatherings, ecological constraints, cultural traditions and mores, historical contingencies, societal configurations, and individual cognitions and inclinations are highly complex.

-Shaw & Wong seem to believe, many nonbelligerent primitive peoples are known to have existed (besides the Eskimo, Semai and Siriono they mention), and many of them even still exist.
+Shaw and Wong seem to believe that many nonbelligerent primitive peoples existed (besides the Eskimo, Semai, and Siriono they mention), and many of them still exist.

-Leakey (1967) suggested that it was the humanization of Man and especially the development of speech in the last quarter million years or so of human evolution, that turned man against man.
-The characteristically human aspect of aggression, says Leakey, is that it is organized and premeditated.
-This requires abstract speech
+Leakey (1967) suggested that the humanisation of man, especially the development of speech in the last quarter of a million years of human evolution, turned man against man.
+The characteristically human aspect of aggression, says Leakey, is that it is organised and premeditated.
+This requires abstract speech.

-Evolutionary theory can explain tribal warfare where casualties are few and rewards are great.
+Evolutionary theory can explain tribal warfare, where there are few casualties and great rewards.

-• But in recent human history, prolonged warfare results in significant losses on both sides.
+• But in recent human history, prolonged warfare has resulted in significant losses on both sides.

-• Wrangham (1999) – military incompetence is result of adaptive self-deception.
+• Wrangham (1999) – military incompetence results from adaptive self-deception.

 • Positive illusions about winning will improve